Wesdebaas/robot_awareness_manager/README.md

 The AM begins pre-tuning for `emergency_landing` as its ETA decreases (F2), so concepts like `airspace` and `landing_zone` gain attention before the transition fires.
 Reactive has no such mechanism and is always "surprised" by the goal switch.

+### Social Serving (CoreSense D8.1)

+A waiter robot serves drinks to 10 persons (child / adult / VIP) in a room divided into zones.
+The robot cycles between **MONITORING** (scanning for thirsty persons) and **SERVING** (delivering a drink to a selected target).
+Goal switches to `serve_<person_id>` when the controller enters SERVING state, reshuffling attention via F1 and F6 (spatial opportunity cost from the robot's current zone).
+This is the primary showcase scenario for the full ROS2 integration.

 ## Running Tests